crunchbang/adventures-with-code/content/about.md

 I'm a programmer from a [small town](https://en.wikipedia.org/wiki/Muvattupuzha) in Kerala, in the southern part of India.

-I'm currently tinkering with a wide range of systems at a cloud telephony startup in Bangalore!
+I'm currently tinkering with a wide range of systems at a cloud telephony startup in Bangalore.

 Find me around the web under the following handles:
 * [stackoverflow/athul.sure](https://stackoverflow.com/users/3624795/athul-sure)